OpenNebula/one/README.md

         parsers     yes if you want to rebuild flex/bison files

-### INSTALLATION
+### Installation

-* OpenNebula can be installed in two modes: system-wide, or in self-contained directory.
+OpenNebula can be installed in two modes: system-wide, or in self-contained directory.
 In either case, you do not need to run OpenNebula as root.
 These options can be specified when running the install script:

     $ ./install.sh install_options

 where **install_options** can be one or more of:

     OPTION  VALUE
     -u      user that will run OpenNebula, defaults to user executing install.sh